 As far as pet birds are concerned, ultrasonic pest repellers are safe to use.
-Like humans, birds cannot hear into the frequency produced by these devices and aren’t affected by the sounds.
-However, if your bird shows any signs of discomfort or aggressive behavior to ultrasonic devices, discontinue their use.
+Like humans, birds cannot hear the frequency produced by these devices and aren’t affected by the sounds.
+However, if your bird shows any signs of discomfort or aggressive behavior toward ultrasonic devices, discontinue their use.

 Are Ultrasonic Pest Repellers Safe For Babies